• Skip to primary navigation

 About

 The society strives to encourage educational, research and networking connections to maintain the highest standards of pediatric imaging across Canada.
-Representation of the founding members include senior leading pediatric radiologists from across the country.
+Representation include senior leading pediatric radiologists from across the country.

 Vision